 Three train lines operated by Japan Railway pass through this station.
 These are the Yamanote circular line and the Kehin-Tohoku and Chuo-Sobu lines.
 The Yamanote and Chuo lines will give you quick access to most tourist areas in Tokyo (and for visits outside Tokyo opt for the Bullet Train).

 From Shibuya: The easiest way to reach Akiba is to take the Yamanote line.
 The journey will take you half an hour.
 You can also decide to stop at Suehirocho Station on the Ginza Line.
 This means you don’t have to make any changes, and you’ll only be a few minutes walk from Electric Town.

 From Shinjuku: The fastest way to reach Akihabara from Shinjuku is to take the JR Chuo-Sobu line which crosses the Japanese capital on a West-East axis.
 You can also take the JR Yamanote Line which circles most of Tokyo’s most popular areas.

 From Tokyo Station: Akihabara is only 4 minutes from Tokyo Station via the JR Yamanote Line.

 From Harajuku: Harajuku Station is also on the Yamanote Line.
 Since these two stations are located on opposite sides of the Japanese capital circular line, it will take you about 35 minutes to complete this trip.
 (READ: BEST THINGS TO SEE IN HARAJUKU)

 From Asakusa: The Tsukuba Express line will allow you to connect Akihabara station with Asakusa station in less than fifteen minutes.
 You can also decide to stop at Suehirocho station on the Ginza line, for an equivalent transit time.

-We absolutely loved our visit of Akihabara during our stay in Tokyo!
+We absolutely loved our visit to Akihabara during our stay in Tokyo!

 Again, we highly recommend visiting at night.
 With all the lights everywhere the area is much more interesting!